- How do you type with so few keys?

 - But I've used the fn key on my laptop, and I hate it!

-position.
-The fn numpad on the Atreus is placed right
+from a neutral position.
+The fn numpad on the Atreus

-in the middle of the home row.
-There are a lot of keys that
+is placed right in the middle of the home row.
+There are a lot of

-need fn to hit, but even on a conventional keyboard
+keys that need fn to hit, but even on a conventional

-most punctuation needs the shift key already, so it does not require
+keyboard most punctuation needs the shift key already, so it does

 - How long does it take to construct a kit?